everything you need to know about dialectical behavior therapy

 But you have the ability to solve the problem of being jumpy by recognizing the cause, the effect, and working to alter how you react to these things.

-Step Three: Interpersonal Effectiveness
+Step 3: Interpersonal Effectiveness

 After you have built up a tolerance to the distress caused by your internal anguish, then you can start to plan for how to deal with the external problem.
 Think of the previous step as dealing with a fear of heights and this step as actually climbing a mountain.